CamdenTadhg/TBRead/Planning/Project Plan.md

 ## 20 figure out ngrok
 ## 19 Implement schedule books functionality
     ## figure out google oAuth
-    ## button to create calendar
+        ## figure out authentication scopes
+        ## how to make the button disappear once permission has been given
     ## create calendar on button press
     ## embed calendar on calendar page
-    ## save calendar address to user profile
+    ## save calendar idenifier to user profile to assist in future embedding
     ## set post days based on user profile
     ## set calendar days as work or off based on a set schedule
-    ## set caledar days as work or off based on click
+    ## set calendar days as work or off based on click
     ## schedule a book individually
         ## autosuggest search field
         ## load cover image on select